RiffPalz/Excel-Archiver/README.md

-# 📊 mHub Excel Report Archiver
+# 📊 Excel Report Archiver

+> Automatically archives empty Excel reports from production folders into organized date-based directories.

+---

 ## 📌 Description
-The **mHub Excel Report Archiver** is a utility that automatically scans a production output folder to identify and archive empty Excel reports.
+The **Excel Report Archiver** is a utility that automatically scans a production output folder to identify and archive empty Excel reports.

 It specifically targets Excel files that are:
 - **5KB or smaller**